-This blogpost was first written in 2011, and has been updated several times most recently in July 2017.
+This blog post was first written in 2011, and has been updated several times most recently in November 2020.
 The accompanying presentation has also been updated.

-This original blogpost is still largely accurate.
-The big 4 changes: include the Enterprise Boards being rebranded as the Local Enterprise Offices while Enterprise Ireland have also rebranded the EPPs as New Frontiers.
+A lot has happened in nearly 10 years.
+The big 4 changes to 2017 were: the Enterprise Boards being rebranded as the Local Enterprise Offices while Enterprise Ireland have also rebranded the EPPs as New Frontiers.
 The scheme formerly known as Seed Capital Relief is now SURE – Startup Refunds For Entrepreneurs.
-Finally, CSF has also been launched since this post was first published!
+Fourthly, CSF has also been launched since this post was first published!

 This article will now address the supports available depending on the stage of development of your startup company: pre-enterprise; early stage; and established startup.

 Your local bank manager is also worth approaching!
-The website Smallbusinesscan.ie is definitely worth a visit.
-Best LinkedIn group is Startup Ireland to compliment their website and offline networking while I also recommend the Startup Digest for an up to date digest of events for Startups in Galway, Limerick, Dublin and/or Cork.
+The website ThinkBusiness is definitely worth a visit as is Startups.ie while I also recommend the Startup Digest for an up to date digest of events for Startups in Dublin.

-And don’t forget to talk to your local Social Welfare Office about the Back to Work Short Term Enterprise Allowance.
+And don’t forget to talk to your local Social Welfare Office about the Short Term Enterprise Allowance.
 Other organisations to contact include Social Entrepreneurs Ireland and your local Community Enterprise Centres.

 Early Stage Startups

-For companies in the early stage of business the enterprise support agencies become more relevant:
+For companies in the early stage of business the enterprise support agencies become even more relevant:

 • Innovation Vouchers

-The Competitive Start Fund (CSF) is also relevant at this stage – check out my blogposts on applying for CSF as are the various NDRC programmes to include NDRC @ Portershed operating in Galway since 2017.
+The Competitive Start Fund (CSF) is also relevant at this stage – check out my blogposts on applying for CSF and my online training – as are the various NDRC programmes to include NDRC @ Portershed operating in Galway since 2017.